laurentpayot/floweret/README.md

 When a value can be of any type, including `undefined`, use the empty array `[]`.

 ### Type composition
-As the type system uses JavaScript expressions, you can assign your type to a variable and use it to create new types.
+As the types are simply JavaScript expressions, you can assign any type to a variable and use it to create new types.
 ```js
 phoneType = [Number, undefined]
 nameType = {first: String, last: String, middle: [String, undefined]}